 The Gold Card is one of my favorites for everyday spending.
 It earns 4 points per dollar at restaurants, 4 points per dollar on up to $25,000 annually at US supermarkets, and 3 points per dollar on qualifying travel expenses.

 The Platinum Card from American Express will grant you access to their amazing Centurion lounges (where available).
 These lounges have complimentary food and drinks, plus some locations even have spa services!
-You’ll also get lounge access to airport lounges around the world with a Priority Pass membership.
-Terms apply, learn more here.
+You’ll also get lounge access to other airport lounges around the world .
+Terms apply.

 The minimum spending requirement is $15,000 in the first 3 months.